cvocp/cvocp/README.md

 ## sukhotin.py

 Python module that implements Sukhotin's algorithm, based on the description by Jacques Guy in: Guy, J. (1991).
 Vowel Identification: an old (but good) algorithm.
+Cryptologia, 15(3):258-262.

 ## run503.py